 Unfortunately, the social anxiety support chat has lost favor recently and now doesn't have as many users as it did in the past.
 But it does appear that this is still a place you can go to discuss social anxiety with others.
 You simply need to be willing to stick around for a while and make sure that there are people you can talk to.

 For those that have wanted to take advantage of an anxiety chatroom for a while, the unfortunate news is that most are closing.
-Yahoo chat rooms have been closed forever, as have AOL chat rooms - both of which were often bustling with thousands of users at a time.
+Yahoo chat rooms have been closed for a long time, as have AOL chat rooms - both of which were often bustling with thousands of users at a time.

 Right now, chat rooms are infrequently used and even harder to find.
 They have been replaced not only by forums, but also by Twitter where people can interact with others without requiring a chatroom login.
 But if you do happen to find one, they can still provide you with some help as described above.